lanl-ansi/PowerModels.jl/docs/src/parser.md

 and conversion of PTI files into a PowerModels format is supported.
-The following power network components are currently supported: buses, loads, shunts (fixed and approximation of switched), branches, two-winding and three-winding transformers (without magnetizing admittance), and generators.
+The following power network components are currently supported: buses, loads, shunts (fixed and approximation of switched), branches, two-winding and three-winding transformers (incl. magnetizing admittance), and generators.
 There is early support for two-terminal dc lines, but this feature should not be relied upon.**